Aashay98/LLMStockPulse/README.md

 ## 💬 Example Questions

-- `"Analyze Tesla stock and provide a recommendation."`
+- "Analyze Tesla stock and provide a recommendation."
-- `"What is the sentiment around Nvidia this week?"`
+- "What is the sentiment around Nvidia this week?"
-- `"Give me the latest financials of Apple."`
+- "Give me the latest financials of Apple."
-- `"Should I invest in Google based on current metrics?"`
+- "Should I invest in Google based on current metrics?"
-- `"What's the market outlook for the semiconductor sector?"`
+- "What's the market outlook for the semiconductor sector?"

 ---

 ## ⚠️ Notes
 - Make sure your API keys are active and within rate limits.
 - Tavily and Alpha Vantage have limited free-tier usage.
-- This app uses **Groq's Mistral model** via LangChain for better performance and speed.
+- This app uses **Groq's llama model** via LangChain for better performance and speed.

 ---

 ## 📄 License

 MIT License